apache/pdfbox-docs/content/2.0/faq.md

 - decrease the scale when calling `PDFRenderer.renderImage()`, or the dpi value when calling `PDFRenderer.renderImageWithDPI()`
 - disable the cache for `PDImageXObject` objects by calling `PDDocument.setResourceCache()` with a cache object that is derived from `DefaultResourceCache` and whose call `public void put(COSObject indirect, PDXObject xobject)` does nothing.
 Be aware that this will slow down rendering for PDF files that have an identical image in several pages (e.g. a company logo or a background).
 More about this can be read in [PDFBOX-3700](https://issues.apache.org/jira/browse/PDFBOX-3700).

-<a name="dropshadow"></a>

-### A drop shadow is missing or at the wrong position when rendering a page

-Please attach your file in the [PDFBOX-3000](https://issues.apache.org/jira/browse/PDFBOX-3000) issue.

 <a name="textantialias"></a>

 ### Why are some texts in poor quality and not antialiased?